Collaborative SEND Offer

 What input do you receive from Therapists/Advisory Teachers/Other specialist support services?

-A range of services are available to us, offering support including:
+A range of services are available to us, offering support and advice including:

 We are aware, and understand the importance of, communication, keep parents/guardians/carers informed throughout the whole process and arranging meetings where appropriate.